-Before you head to the tailor, consider altering your own clothing.
+Before you head to the tailor, consider altering or repairing your own clothing.
 First, determine what type of alterations you need to make.
 Is the garment too snug in the waist?
 If so, you will need to let the waistband out.
 Is it too loose?
 You will need to take in the waistband.
 Either way, limit your adjustments to one or two inches to preserve the rest of the fit.

 You can alter a waistband by hand or by machine.
 Besides a hand sewing needle or sewing machine, you'll need the following tools to make any kind of waistband alteration:

 - Fabric pencil

 - Hand sewing needle

 To take in a waistband, follow these steps: